-The pre-authentication configuration is defined in \$OPENNMS_HOME/jetty-webapps/opennms/WEB-INF/spring-security.d/header-preauth.xml.
+Define the pre-authentication configuration in \$OPENNMS_HOME/jetty-webapps/opennms/WEB-INF/spring-security.d/header-preauth.xml.
 This file is automatically included in the Spring Security context, but is not enabled by default.

-DO NOT configure OpenNMS Horizon in this manner unless you are certain the web UI is only accessible to the proxy and not to end-users.
-Otherwise, malicious attackers can craft queries that include the pre-authentication header and get full control of the web UI and ReST APIs.
+DO NOT configure OpenNMS Horizon this way unless you are certain the web UI is accessible only to the proxy and not to end users.
+Otherwise, malicious attackers can craft queries that include the pre-authentication header and get full control of the web UI and REST APIs.

-3.3.1.
+3.6.1.
 Enabling Pre-Authentication